thudcl/thudcl.github.io/_pages/qingqian_he.md

 #### Education

+- PhD in XXX, University of XXX, 2015-2020

+- PhD in XXX, University of XXX, 2015-2020

-- XX is a PhD student specializing in XXX..
+- PhD in XXX, University of XXX, 2015-2020

-- XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX...XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..

 #### Research

 - XX is a PhD student specializing in XXX..

-- XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX...XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..
+- XX is a PhD student specializing in XXX..XX

+- XX is a PhD student specializing in XXX...